Courtesy of: Greater Los Angeles Zoo Association

 The Foundation’s work in this area is rooted in our belief that all the residents of Los Angeles County need access to essential health services that offer a greater quality of life.
 We invest in organizations that promote health and well-being among vulnerable populations, placing an emphasis on community clinics, mental health providers, prevention services, emergency and trauma centers, and improvements to health care facilities.

 Our work in Human Services reflects our commitment to improving the lives of Los Angeles’ most vulnerable community members, including low-income children, families, foster youth, seniors, the working poor, and homeless populations.
 We fund a broad range of services and programs, including child welfare, youth development, supportive services, and basic needs.

-Logos appearing here are representative of organizations that received grants within the last few months.
+Logos appearing here are representative of organizations that have received grants.

 The Foundation prioritizes organizations providing direct service.
 Our grants include funding for general operating support, capital projects, and programs.

 Due to funding constraints and with rare exceptions, we are not able to fund requests for the following: